 Consulting authority essay

-Repair, hardening, and implementation choices should not be framed as separate public offers before the system has been reviewed.
-The AI Development Audit is the supported first step for understanding what exists, what is unstable, and what should happen next.
+Continue, pause, validation, and restructuring choices should not be framed as separate public offers before the system has been reviewed.
+The AI Development Workflow Audit is the supported first step for understanding what exists, what is unstable, and what should happen next.

 The audit can review app fragility, workflow gaps, side effects, tests, deployment posture, and human review boundaries without presenting those concerns as competing service paths.